 The best thing about having a clean and well-maintained home, inside and outside, is that it also makes you feel good about yourself; you’re proud to live there.
 You are comfortable in having visitors come, and people are glad to have you as a neighbor.
 Moreover, you will save a lot of money by learning home maintenance skills and doing the maintenance yourself.

-About the Author: David Glenn is a freelance writer who is an expert in DIY home improvement techniques and interior design consulting.
+About the Author: David Glenn is an expert in DIY home improvement techniques and interior design consulting.
 With his vast experience in the field, he hopes his writing can help people learn and save money through DIY projects.